arqalite/fire-king-guide/src/combos/sanctuary/15-sanctuary-almiraj.md

 <div class="warning">

-This route plays under [_Nibiru, the Primal Being_] as you only summon four times.
+This combo plays under [_Nibiru, the Primal Being_], as you only summon 4 times.

 Under [_Mulcharmy Fuwalos_], your opponent draws 2 cards.

-Additionally, this route plays through [_Droll & Lock Bird_].
+Additionally, this combo plays through [_Droll & Lock Bird_].

 </div>